So Natural (Lisa Stansfield album)

-So Natural is the third studio album by British singer Lisa Stansfield, released by Arista Records on 8 November 1993.
+So Natural is the third solo studio album by British singer Lisa Stansfield, released by Arista Records on 8 November 1993.
 Stansfield wrote songs for the album with her husband Ian Devaney, who also produced the tracks.
 Three songs were co-written by Andy Morris, who worked with Stansfield on Affection (1989) and Real Love (1991).
 So Natural garnered positive reviews from music critics and performed moderately on the charts, reaching number six in the United Kingdom and receiving Platinum certification.
-North America did not get it.
+The album was not released in North America.
 On November 10, 2014, in the United Kingdom, and on November 21, 2014, in Europe, So Natural was reissued as a deluxe 2CD + DVD collection.

 Background

 Lisa Stansfield released So Natural in November 1993, two years after her previous studio album, Real Love.
 During that time, she recorded "Someday (I'm Coming Back)" for The Bodyguard: Original Soundtrack Album and released it as a single which reached number ten in the United Kingdom in December 1992.
+She also wrote a song for Dionne Warwick, "Friends Can Be Lovers", which was produced by Ian and Andy along with another song written by Diane Warren, "Much Too Much".
+Lisa sang background vocals on both tracks, which appear on the 1993 Dionne Warwick album Friends Can Be Lovers.
 Later, her live duet with George Michael and Queen on "These Are the Days of Our Lives" was included on Five Live.
 Released in April 1993, this EP reached number one in the United Kingdom.
 The duet was recorded in April 1992, during The Freddie Mercury Tribute Concert where Stansfield also performed "I Want to Break Free".
 In April 1993, the soundtrack to the Indecent Proposal was issued and included new song co-written and recorded by Stansfield, "In All the Right Places".
 The music was composed by John Barry who also composed the soundtracks for eleven of the James Bond films.
 In May 1993, "In All the Right Places" was released as the lead single from the soundtrack and peaked at number eight in the United Kingdom.
 Later, a new version of the song was included on So Natural.